Ungava Bay

-Ungava Bay (/ʊŋˈɡeɪvə, -ˈɡɑː-/; baie d'Ungava, /fr/; ᐅᖓᕙ ᑲᖏᖅᓗᒃ/ungava kangiqluk) is a bay in Nunavut, Canada separating Nunavik (far northern Quebec) from Baffin Island.
+Ungava Bay (/ʊŋˈɡeɪvə, -ˈɡɑː-/; baie d'Ungava, /fr/; ᐅᖓᕙ ᑲᖏᖅᓗᒃ/ungava kangiqluk, /iu/) is a bay in Nunavut, Canada separating Nunavik (far northern Quebec) from Baffin Island.
 Although not geographically apparent, it is a marginal sea of the Arctic Ocean.
 The bay is roughly oval-shaped, about 260 km at its widest point and about 320 km in length; it has an area of approximately 50000 km2.
 It is generally fairly shallow, under 150 m, though at its border with the Atlantic Ocean depths of almost 300 m are reached.

 Geography

 Although it is quite close to the open Atlantic (separated only by Hudson Strait), Ungava Bay is part of the Arctic Ocean.
 Ungava Bay is separated from Hudson Bay by the Ungava Peninsula.
 Of the many islands in Ungava Bay, Akpatok Island is largest.
 Bathymetric studies suggest that Ungava Bay may be the remnant of an impact crater (age unknown) approximately 225 km in diameter.

-The southwestern corner of Ungava Bay vies with the Bay of Fundy for the highest tidal range in the world.
-Some sources estimate the spring tide range at the mouth of the Leaf River as being as high as 17 m.
+Ungava Bay is an example of a hypertidal coastal system and the southwestern corner of the bay vies with the Bay of Fundy for the highest tidal range in the world.
+A 16.2m range was recorded in March 2002 at the mouth of the Leaf River on the southwestern margin of the bay and it is predicted that the extreme spring tide range may be 16.8 m (+/- 0.4 m), just 20cm short of that predicted for Burntcoat Head, Bay of Fundy.
 Attempts have been made to study the potential for producing electricity using tidal power in the bay, but this is made difficult by the harsh climate and the fact that the bay is ice-free for only a small part of the year.